5 Reasons Businesses Shouldn’t Keep Ignoring Content Marketing

 Consistently tell great dog stories, and you will get a lot of dog lovers and dog owners listening.
 Similarly, content marketing is a great way to reach a targeted audience rather than a wide, unspecified crowd.

 It is also a great investment to invest in content marketing experts who know their salt, because it is one thing to do it versus do it well.
-Revcontent, for instance, has revolutionized the content recommendation and advertising world, and grown into a content innovation powerhouse, with some of the leading business publications as its clients.
+Revcontent, for instance, has revolutionised the content recommendation and advertising world, and grown into a content innovation powerhouse, with some of the leading business publications as its clients.

 CEO and founder John Lemp talks about the importance of engaging with users in a high-quality user experience with valuable content.
 “Surprisingly, it’s not always the sites you think of that have the best engagement,” Lemp has said.
 “We’ve turned down media brands that aren’t reaching our idea engagement level.